Finally, Facebook is now ready to compete with YouTube.

 - Shows that follow a narrative arc or have a consistent theme.

 As an example, you’ll find sections like “Most Talked About,” which highlights shows that spark conversation, “What’s Making People Laugh,” which includes shows where many people have used the Haha reaction, and “What Friends Are Watching,” which helps you connect with friends about shows they are following.

 And to help you to keep track of shows you follow, Facebook watch will have a “Watchlist” – a YouTube equivalent of “YouTube’s Playlist”

 Although this video service is in its testing phase and is limited to selected users, it will soon be available for the rest of the U.S before expanding internationally.
 It will be available on mobile, desktop and laptop, and in our TV apps on its official launch on August 28, 2017.

 Facebook Shows Page is just like a YouTube channel.
 It’s where independent creators and brands will showcase their videos or episodes.
 Show Pages are organized in a way that makes it easy for people to understand what a show is all about, watch episodes and other related videos, and connect with communities that have formed around a show.

 Revenue through Facebook Video –

-Facebook has been testing “AD breaks” for a quite a while now, and over the time, creators will be able to use these “Ad breaks” in their content.
-As mentioned above, Facebook Shows Pages will serve as a new home for original video content produced exclusively for it by partners, who will earn 55 percent of ad break revenue while Facebook keeps 45 percent.
+Facebook has been testing “AD breaks” for a quite a while now, and over time, creators will be able to use these “Ad breaks” in their content.
+As mentioned above, Facebook Shows pages will serve as a new home for original video content produced exclusively for it by partners, who will earn 55 percent of ad break revenue while Facebook keeps 45 percent.